fsavje/math-with-slack/README.md

 ### Windows

-[Download this script](https://github.com/fsavje/math-with-slack/releases/download/r/math_with_slack.bat) and doubleclick on it to run (you'll probably get the ordinary security warning from Windows since the file was downloaded from Internet).
+[Download this script](https://github.com/fsavje/math-with-slack/releases/download/r/math_with_slack.bat) and doubleclick to run.
 Alternatively, run it in the command prompt with:

 ```shell
 math_with_slack.bat
 ```

+ (You'll most likely get a security warning from Windows since the script was downloaded from Internet.)

+### Updating Slack

+When you update the Slack app, it might overwrite the code injected by the script.
+If the client stops rendering math after an update, re-run the script as above and it should work again.

 ### If Slack cannot be found

 If you've installed Slack in some exotic place, the script might not find the installation by itself and you need to specify the location of Slack's `index.js` file as a parameter.
-E.g., like this for Mac and Linux:
+E.g., like this on Mac and Linux:

 ```shell
 sudo bash math_with_slack.sh /My_Apps/Slack.app/Contents/Resources/app.asar.unpacked/src/static/index.js